decentralized-identity/bbs-signature/draft-irtf-cfrg-bbs-signatures.md

 - header (OPTIONAL), an octet string containing context and application specific information.
 If not supplied, it defaults to an empty string.
-- ph (OPTIONAL), an octet string containing the presentation header.
+- ph (OPTIONAL), an octet string containing the presentation header which is protected associated data.
 If not supplied, it defaults to an empty string.
 - messages (OPTIONAL), a vector of scalars.
 If not supplied, it defaults to the empty array "()".